 The Private Residential Property Price Index which compares the recent prices to prices in Q1 2009, shows that it has increased approx. 52%.
 See below (basically Q1 2009 is the base 100, and 152.1 in Q1 2020 shows that it has increased by 52.1%).

 However, if we look at the Private Residential Property Rental Index, we can see that rents have not been increasing as much.
 Q2 2016 was 103.4 (eg. 3.4% increase from Q1 2009).
 Basically, I see it as negligible.
-It literally collapsed in the financial crisis and stayed at that level.
+It literally collapsed in the global financial crisis and stayed at that level.

 And since I am talking about a 2nd property (and since I am currently holding a HDB unit, hence cannot decouple and buy the property as a 1st property), the ABSD Rates on/ after 6 July 2018 for a Singapore Citizen buying second residential property is 12%.